Particular/docs.particular.net/samples/redis/sample.md

 snippet: send-message

 When the Receiver endpoint processes the message, the data is retrieved using the key provided.
-Some processing occurs (in this case, finding the most common letter), and the result is logged.
+Some processing occurs (in this case finding the most common letter) and the result is logged.

 snippet: get-string